zauberzeug/nicegui/CONTRIBUTING.md

 ## Pull requests

-To get started, fork the repository on GitHub, clone it somewhere on your filesystem, commit your changes, and then open a pull request (PR) with a detailed description of the changes you've made (the PR button is shown on the GitHub website of your forked repository).
+To get started, fork the repository on GitHub, clone it somewhere on your filesystem, commit and push your changes, and then open a pull request (PR) with a detailed description of the changes you've made (the PR button is shown on the GitHub website of your forked repository).